kozodoi/website/_pages/z2_kaggle.md

 ## Competitions

-My competition medals are grouped by the application areas below.
-Follow the attached links for solution summaries, code and documentation.
+My medals grouped by the application areas.
+Follow the links for summaries, code and documentation.

 ### Computer vision